kakavi/metabase/docs/users-guide/14-x-rays.md

 ### Exploring newly added datasets

-If you're an administrator, when you first connect a database to Metabase, Metabot will offer to show you some automated explorations of your newly-connected data.
+If you're an administrator, when you first connect a database to Kenga Analytics, Metabot will offer to show you some automated explorations of your newly-connected data.

 ![X-ray example](images/x-rays/suggestions.png)